Vuurvos1/twitchTTS/README.md

 ### Parameters

+You can add multiple parameters to a URL by chaining them using the `&` symbol, [see example](#Example)

 #### Channel

 `channel=firefox__`

 #### Voice

-You can select a different text to speech voice by adding the voice parameter, by default, this is set to Brian `voice=Brian`
+You can select a different text to speech voice by adding the voice parameter.
+By default, this is set to Brian.

-You can choose from quite a large selection of voices
+`voice=Brian`

+These are the voices you should be able to use (Note that some might not work)

 ```
 Aditi   | Amy     | Astrid   | Bianca   | Brian     | Camila   | Carla